cpfaff/mspm/README.md

 NOTE: While you can name all the files in your R project how you want, it is recommended to follow one naming convention.
 Here we use small letters only, no special characters, no trailing and leading white spaces and separate words are combined with an underscore (i.e. snake_case, e.g. `raw_tree_data.csv`).
-You should also carefully select the names of files to best reflect their contents.
+With this I also follow the recommendations in the tidyverse [style guide](https://style.tidyverse.org/).
+You should also carefully select the names of your files to best reflect their contents.
 I know this is hard, but try it!

 * full overview